Set Up Your Working Directory

-Now that we have the basics of good project structure out of the way, let’s get our project set up.
-We are going to create an
+Now that you have the basics of good project structure out of the way, let’s get your project set up.
+You are going to create an

-earth-analytics project directory (or folder) where we will store data and files used in the class.
-We will then set that project directory as our working directory in
+earth-analytics project directory (or folder) where you will store data and files used in the class.
+You will then set that project directory as your working directory in

 Follow the steps below to create an

 earth-analytics project directory on your computer and then a data directory located within that project directory.

 - Navigate to the

 - In the directory, create a NEW DIRECTORY called

 Data Tip: Notice that you are creating an easy to read directory name.
 The name has no spaces and uses all lower case to support machine reading down the road.
 Sometimes this format of naming using dashes is referred to as a

 - Next, open the earth-analytics directory and create a directory within it called